fbpx

 There are several types of urinary incontinence, with the two most common being:

-2. Urge incontinence: This condition is characterised by a frequent and intense urge to urinate.
+• Urge Incontinence: This condition is characterised by a frequent and intense urge to urinate.
 Females with urge incontinence may find themselves having to urinate multiple times a night.
-Urge incontinence may also be brought on by conditions such as diabetes, or other neurological disorders such as Parkinson’s disease or a spinal injury.
+Besides being a standalone issue, it can also be symptomatic of other conditions such as diabetes or neurological disorders, including Parkinson’s disease or spinal injuries.

 Incontinence